hannesm/conex/README.md

 `opam instal conex` will install this library and tool, once you have installed OCaml (>= 4.03.0) and opam (>= 2.0.0beta).

+A small test repository with two janitors (their private keys), an empty package `foo` owned by `c` and valid signatures is [here](https://github.com/hannesm/testrepo) including transcripts of how it was setup, and how to setup opams `repo validation hook`.